alphabraga/lpic1/index.md

 Interact with the boot loader
 The following is a partial list of the used files, terms and utilities:

 	menu.lst, grub.cfg and grub.conf
 	grub-install
 	grub-mkconfig
 	MBR

-102.3 Manage shared libraries
+### 102.3 Manage shared libraries
-Weight: 1
+Peso: 1

-Description: Candidates should be able to determine the shared libraries that executable programs depend on and install them when necessary.
+Descrição: Candidates should be able to determine the shared libraries that executable programs depend on and install them when necessary.

-Key Knowledge Areas:
+Areas Chave de Conhecimento:

 Identify shared libraries
 Identify the typical locations of system libraries Load shared libraries
 Terms and Utilities:

 	ldd
 	ldconfig
 	/etc/ld.so.conf
 	LD_LIBRARY_PATH

-102.4 Use Debian package management
+### 102.4 Use Debian package management
-Weight: 3
+Peso: 3

-Description: Candidates should be able to perform package management using the Debian package tools.
+Descrição: Candidates should be able to perform package management using the Debian package tools.

-Key Knowledge Areas:
+Areas Chave de Conhecimento:

 Install, upgrade and uninstall Debian binary packages Find packages containing specific files or libraries which may or may not be installed Obtain package information like version, content, dependencies, package integrity and installation status (whether or not the package is installed)
 Terms and Utilities:

 	/etc/apt/sources.list
 	dpkg
 	dpkg-reconfigure
 	apt-get
 	apt-cache
 	aptitude

-102.5 Use RPM and YUM package management
+### 102.5 Use RPM and YUM package management
-Weight: 3
+Peso: 3

-Description: Candidates should be able to perform package management using RPM and YUM tools.
+Descrição: Candidates should be able to perform package management using RPM and YUM tools.

-Key Knowledge Areas:
+Areas Chave de Conhecimento:

 Install, re-install, upgrade and remove packages using RPM and YUM Obtain information on RPM packages such as version, status, dependencies, integrity and signatures Determine what files a package provides, as well as find which package a specific file comes from Terms and Utilities:

 	rpm
 	rpm2cpio
 	/etc/yum.conf
 	/etc/yum.repos.d/
 	yum
 	yumdownloader

-Topic 103: GNU and Unix Commands
+## Topico 103: GNU and Unix Commands

-103.1 Work on the command line
+### 103.1 Work on the command line
-Weight: 4
+Peso: 4

-Description: Candidates should be able to interact with shells and commands using the command line.
+Descrição: Candidates should be able to interact with shells and commands using the command line.
 The objective assumes the Bash shell.

-Key Knowledge Areas:
+Areas Chave de Conhecimento:

 Use single shell commands and one line command sequences to perform basic tasks on the command line Use and modify the shell environment including defining, referencing and exporting environment variables